ItayNaf/CTF-Writeups/HTB/Easy/Stocker/README.md

 ### Keep Enumerating

 After entering the site you got a pretty straight forward site, you add an item to the cart and you purchase it, after purchasing you get a pdf certificate that you indeed purchased the item/s, this is the interesting part.
-When I see a pdf first thing that comes to mined is Server Side XSS so lets try.
+When I see a pdf first thing that comes to mind is Server Side XSS so lets try.

 <br/>